top of page

 Microneedling (Collagen Induction Therapy)

-Laser treatments utilize focused light energy to improve skin texture.
-There are two main types:
+Laser treatments utilize focused light energy to improve skin texture and stimulate collagen.
+There are two main types effective for pore refinement:

 • Non-ablative lasers: Treatments like Clear + Brilliant are gentle, fractional lasers that heat the underlying skin tissue to stimulate collagen production without harming the surface.
 This results in minimal downtime and is excellent for maintenance and preventing early signs of aging, including enlarged pores.